Service Maintenance Agreement

 - notify MPCDF immediately in case the service is no longer needed

-(4) Failure to observe any of the listed points or other (in-)actions that endanger the safety and/or proper operations of the MPCDF infrastructure or other third-parties can result in a temporary or permanent suspension of the service.
+(4) Failure to observe any of the listed points or other (in-)actions that endanger the safety and security and/or proper operations of the MPCDF infrastructure or other third-parties can result in a temporary or permanent suspension of the service.

 (5) We will periodically ask you (and potential other listed maintainers of the service) if you are still willing to continue to maintain it.
 In case you decline or we do not get a timely reply, we have to remove you from the list of active maintainers.
 If there are no active maintainers left for a particular service, MPCDF has to take it out of operation.